pipiscrew/timeline/health/dirty.md

 **Static electricity**, which builds up inside your home when the rooms are **dry**, actually attracts dust and makes it cling stubbornly to surfaces.
 Install a humidifier. [source](https://www.bobvila.com/articles/how-to-get-rid-of-dust#install-a-humidifier)

 **Humidifiers** add moisture to the air when it is too dry.
 Humidifiers in the wintertime to combat the dryness of winter air.
+Ideal values :
+* humidity 40 - 60%
+* temprature 19 - 25°C

 **Dehumidifier** take moisture out of the air when it is too humid.
 Dehumidifiers are used during the spring and summer.

+**Moisture** (aka humidity) levels above 70% are considered high, high levels of moisture may facilitate the **growth** of biological organisms in the environment.

 To determine the **humidity level** in your home pick up a **hygrometer** is cheap, you can find it at a home improvement store.
 Below 50% use humidifier above 50% use dehumidifier. [source](https://burkholders-hvac.com/humidifiers-vs-dehumidifiers/)

 ![img](../assets/humidity.jpg)